IAMconsortium/pyam/doc/source/data.rst

 The table below shows a typical example of integrated-assessment scenario data following the IAMC format from the Horizon 2020 `CD-LINKS`_ project.
-The |pyam| package is geared for analysis and visualization of any scenario data provided in this structure.
+The |pyam| package was initially developed for analysis and visualization of any scenario data provided in this format.

 .. figure:: _static/iamc_template.png

    Illustrative example of IAMC-format timeseries data |br|
    via the `IAMC 1.5°C Scenario Explorer`_ (:cite:`Huppmann:2019:scenario-data`)

-.. _`IAMC 1.5°C Scenario Explorer`: https://data.ene.iiasa.ac.at/iamc-1.5c-explorer
+.. _`IAMC 1.5°C Scenario Explorer`: https://data.ece.iiasa.ac.at/iamc-1.5c-explorer

-Refer to `data.ene.iiasa.ac.at/database`_ for a list of previous use cases.
+Refer to https://data.ece.iiasa.ac.at/ for a selected list of previous projects using the IAMC data format.

 .. _`IPCC`: https://www.ipcc.ch

 .. _`EMF`: https://emf.stanford.edu

 .. _`CD-LINKS`: https://www.cd-links.org

-.. _`data.ene.iiasa.ac.at/database`: https://data.ene.iiasa.ac.at/database

 The pyam data model
 -------------------